 The Implications for Policy and Practice

-DOUG: WE STATE HERE THAT WE ANALYZE 77 CASES.
-I COUNT 77 CASES BY ADDING UP THE FOUR GROUPS (42+15+8+12=77).
-IN CHAPTER TWO WE STATE THAT WE ANALYISE 64 CASES.
-I MUST BE MISSING SOMETHING.
-WOULD YOU PLEASE CLARIFY?

-<1> Introduction

-In this concluding chapter we discuss ways that socio-economic and related policies could be redesigned to improve the circumstances of street-involved youth in the short and longer term
+In this concluding chapter we discuss ways that socio-economic and related policies could be redesigned to improve the circumstances of street-involved youth.
 We begin by describing the circumstances of these young people at the last interview, differentiated by their relative income and housing stability and their relative engagement in social institutions.
 We also revisit some implications of their common experience of early life trauma.
 Finally, we comment on the comparative fairness of youth policy and suggest ideas that may help quicken the process of reintegration of street-involved youth.

 <2>Stability and Engagement